 focus should be on checking visual acuity.
 A formal test of visual acuity should be

 done by age 5.

-Healthcare providers can prescribe glasses—even bifocals—and contact lenses for premature
+can prescribe glasses—even bifocals—and contact lenses for premature infants and other

-With strabismus, or crossed eyes, the eyes fail to work together when looking at a
+With strabismus, or crossed eyes, the eyes sometimes fail to work together when looking

-Strabismus may cause reduced vision in the weaker eye because the brain recognizes
+Strabismus may cause reduced vision in the weaker eye.
+That's because the brain recognizes

 the image of the better-seeing eye and ignores the image of the weaker eye.
 Healthcare

-providers treat the condition by putting a patch on the "good" eye to strengthen and
+providers treat this by putting a patch on the "good" eye.
+It strengthens and improves

-improve vision in the weaker eye.
-If the condition is diagnosed when a child is young,
+vision in the weaker eye.
+If the condition is diagnosed when a child is young, treatment